mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 }
 ```

-Let's say, instead, that we want to extract a stream of all the ordered products, maintaining the
-`UserId` a the message key.
-Since we want to map only the values of the Kafka messages, we can use
-the `mapValue` function:
+Let's say, instead, that we want to extract a stream of all the purchased products, maintaining the `UserId` as the message key.
+Since we want to map only the values of the Kafka messages, we can use the `mapValue` function:

 ```scala
 val purchasedListOfProductsStream: KStream[UserId, List[Product]] = usersOrdersStreams.mapValues { order =>